Johanna van Gogh-Bonger: Promoting Van Gogh's painting and literary achievement in letters

-The legacy and renown of Vincent van Gogh the long-suffering artist began to spread in the years after his death; first in the Netherlands, and Germany and then throughout Europe.
+The legacy and renown of Vincent van Gogh the long-suffering artist began to spread in the years after his death, first in the Netherlands, and Germany and then throughout Europe.
 His deep connection with his younger brother Theo was documented in numerous letters they exchanged from August 1872 onwards.
 Van Gogh-Bonger published the letters in three volumes in 1914.
 She initially worked closely with German art dealers and publishers Paul Cassirer and his cousin Bruno to organize exhibitions of Van Gogh's paintings in Berlin and in 1914 to publish the first volume of the Letters to Theo.
 Publication of the letters helped spread the compelling mystique of Vincent van Gogh, the intense and dedicated painter who suffered for his art and died young.

 Jo's life revolved around promoting Vincent's posthumous importance.
-Her sister-in-law Lies published a personal remembrance of Vincent in 1910, which was translated to English, French, and German, indicating the perceived demand for information about Vincent's life.
+Her sister-in-law Elisabeth (Lies) van Gogh published a personal remembrance of Vincent in 1910, which was translated into English, French, and German, indicating the perceived demand for information about Vincent's life.
 Writing from memory, Lies did not get all the facts straight.
-Jo had reservations about Lies's memoir; its publication just before Jo's planned publication of her edition of Vincent's letters to Theo caused a rift between the two women.
-When Jo's edition of the letters was published in 1914, Lies renewed the conflict, criticizing Jo for publishing letters with such intimate details and family secrets, and accusing Jo of betraying the memory of the brothers for financial gain.
-When Jo's edition of the letters were published, all mentions of Lies were eliminated.
+Jo had reservations about Lies' memoir; its publication just before Jo's planned publication of her edition of Vincent's letters to Theo caused a rift between the two women.
+When Jo's edition of the letters was published in 1914, all mentions of Lies were eliminated.
+Lies renewed the conflict, criticizing Jo for publishing letters with such intimate details and family secrets and accusing Jo of betraying the memory of the brothers for financial gain.
 In a letter, Lies van Gogh referred to Jo as "Mrs. Cohen Gosschalk", using Jo's name following her second marriage, seemingly an attempt to undermine Jo's standing as an advocate for the Van Gogh brothers.
-Jo's son Vincent Willem conveyed to Lies's children his mother's regret about the end of the women's friendship.
+Jo's son Vincent Willem conveyed to Lies' children his mother's regret about the end of the women's friendship.

 In 1914, Jo moved Theo's remains from Utrecht to Auvers-sur-Oise, interring them next to Vincent's grave with matching tombstones.
 Her son Vincent Willem and his fiancée were present at the reburial.
 A sprig of ivy taken from the garden of Dr Paul Gachet carpets both graves to this day.
 The graves became a pilgrimage site shortly thereafter.

 Understanding the necessity of winning Americans' appreciation of Vincent's art, Jo saw translating the letters to English and actively cultivating attention to his talents in the New York as important.
-She spent three years in New York, living on the Upper West Side and Queens from 1915 to 1919, where she began the work of translating Vincent's letters into English.
+She spent three years in New York, living on the Upper West Side and in Queens from 1915 to 1919, where she began the work of translating Vincent's letters into English.
 She was successful in attracting favorable attention for Vincent's work, mounting a show on Fifth Avenue.
 After World War I ended, in 1919 she returned to Amsterdam.